Ministries

 Parish Prayer Chain

-A group of parishioners offer private support to anyone who initiates a request to the rectory office or through the ministry chairperson.
+A group of parishioners offer support to anyone who initiates a request to the rectory office.
+For more information, contact the parish office at 201-444-6362 or office@nativitynj.org.

 Parish Social Events

 A sense of community involvement and spirit is fostered by the events this ministry plans and presents.
 The ministry meets several times a year for planning, and separate sub-committees meet just for the event they are coordinating.
-Some of the activities are dances, pancake breakfasts and the parish picnic.
+Some of the activities include our Patrick’s Day Dance, Parish Pancake Breakfast, Parish Picnic and Wedding Anniversary Celebration.
+For more information contact Kyle McKay 201-493-1252 or Kyle.MCKAY@rbs.com.

 RCIA is for those wishing to become Catholic, for those who were baptized but have not received the other sacraments and for those who have questions about the Church or have drifted away over the years.
 RCIA is facilitated by team members who teach through faith sharing.
-RCIA meets Sundays after the 10:15 Mass from October through the Easter season.
+RCIA meeting schedule is completely flexible to the group’s needs.
+For more information, contact Fr.
+Gene, or Fr.
+George at 201 444-6362 or office@nativitynj.org.

 Religious Education/Sacramental Preparation

+The Respect Life Ministry supports the Catholic belief in the sanctity of life in all stages.
 This ministry keeps the parish community informed on issues relating to human life at all stages by providing literature and information regarding ways to participate in supporting New Jersey Right to Life and other sanctioned groups.
 They also provide support through prayer and communicating with government officials.
+For more information, contact Church Office office@nativitynj.org or 201-444-6362.

 Rosary Society

 These women are actively devoted to Jesus through the Blessed Mother Mary.
-Rosary Society business meetings are held four times a year usually in conjunction with a Rosary sponsored event.
-These events involve a Communion Breakfast in October, the Christmas Party in December, a Night of Reflection during Lent and the May Crowning.
-In addition, there are six Rosary Sunday Masses a year.
+Rosary Society business meetings are held four times a year.
+Other Rosary Society sponsored events include a Christmas Party in early December, a Night of Reflection during Lent and the Parish May Crowning.
+In addition, there are six Rosary Masses a year.
+The Rosary Society also has a relationship with the Community Thrift Shop in Midland Park.
+When you bring your donations to the thrift shop and mention #18, your donation will benefit the Rosary Society and allow them to pay it forward by contributing to parish and community organizations.
+For more information, contact the Parish Office at (201) 444-6362.

 Sacristy Linens